estevaofv/IoT12-hardware/README.md

 **Control board PCB version V2.0**

 - I2C to heater controller not working.
 SDA/SCL are connected wrong.
+Swap them on the PCB near R55 and R56 to make the ESP32 communicate to the heater controller.

 **Control board PCB version V1.1**